CodeRAFCE/dotnet-training/VariablesAndDataTypes/VariablesAndDataTypes.md

 ## Practice

-Try declaring variables of each type, assign values, and print them to the console using both latest and old syntax.
+Try declaring variables of each type, assign values, and print them to the console using both latest and classic syntax.
+Try out the methods and properties listed above for each type.

 ---